 FAQs

-Is home euthanasia an option for my pet and what does it entail?
+Frequently Asked QuestionsIs home euthanasia an option for my pet and what does it entail?

 At home euthanasia is available for both cats and dogs approaching the end of their life and experiencing significant quality of life problems.
-In my experience, pet euthanasia is typically more peaceful and less stressful at home than when done in the hospital.
+In our experience, pet euthanasia is typically more peaceful and less stressful at home than when done in the hospital.
 It is always a difficult experience, but when done in the familiar environment, it can be a little more comforting.
 The use of strong sedation helps minimize stress and improves comfort prior to completing the euthanasia.
-For anxious pets, arranging for sedation prior to my arrival may help reduce some anxiety for your pet.
+For anxious pets, arranging for sedation prior our arrival may help reduce some anxiety for your pet.
 Please ask about this if you have concerns.
 It is helpful to have some recent medical records from your regular veterinarian available prior to the appointment to better understand the health concerns and reason for euthanasia.
 Sometimes, euthanasia can be delayed if there are options for palliation that are appropriate for the pet and possible for the family.
 There are a few situations where home euthanasia might be inappropriate.
 For example, a home euthanasia for very aggressive pets may not be appropriate.
 Pets with severe respiratory distress need rapid attention and your family veterinarian or an emergency hospital is more appropriate for the rapid care they will require.

 What happens to my pet after the euthanasia?